kahlstrm/drill-and-practice/README.md

 ## Usage

-The application is hosted on
+The application is live on https://drill-and-practice-production.up.railway.app/

 ### Main page